ariannalillie/AlgoExpert/Notes/DOM.md

 # Document Object Model
-The DOM is a tree of nodes that represent a webpage, it is then painted by the broser for users to see.
+The DOM is a tree of nodes that represent a webpage, it is then painted by the browser for users to see.

 ## The Virtual DOM
 Some frontend frameworks, like Vue and React create their representation of